laconicwolf/async-tools/README.md

-# async-tools
+# Async Tools
-Security tools written using Python asyncio
+Security tools written using Python asyncio.
+They are fast.

+### address_resolver.py
+> Resolve a range of IP addresses
+`python3 address_resolver.py -r 10.10.1.0/24`

+> Resolve hostnames or IP addresses from a file `python3 address_resolver.py -f targets.txt`